 Can I pay an employee a monthly medical reimbursement?

-Opinions expressed by Entrepreneur contributors are their own.What you are essentially asking is, "May I pay my employees more money?"
+If I don't offer group health coverage to my employees, can I pay a monthly medical reimbursement as an expense on an employee-by-employee basis?
+This would work similar to a car allowance.What you are essentially asking is, "May I pay my employees more money?"
 And, of course, the answer is, "Yes, you can."

 If you are going to pay full-time employees who have been on board X days a stipend that they may use to purchase medical insurance coverage, it should be a program that is clearly communicated and fairly administered.
 You might want to establish a couple of levels based on job grade (e.g. a higher monthly stipend for top management).
 But an employee-by-employee basis may put you into a difficult situation (defending your criteria/rationale).